-- What happens in case of payment from other insurance system for paying up to Rs.
+- What happens in case of payment from another insurance system for paying up to Rs.
 7,00,000?

 - Is it necessary to pay one percent tax as social security tax after starting to contribute to the social security fund?

-- How much monthly income is double taxed, how much is not taxable?
+- How much monthly income is double taxed, and how much is not taxable?

-As per the sub-section (1) of the Income Tax Act 63, the amount deposited in the social security fund has been recognized as approved pension, so there is no possibility of double taxation.
+As per sub-section (1) of the Income Tax Act 63, the amount deposited in the social security fund has been recognized as an approved pension, so there is no possibility of double taxation.